California oil spill renews calls to ban offshore drilling

 “It boils down to finances and priorities,” Democratic state Assemblyman Patrick O’Donnell said.
 “I would hope that as we move forward we look at those wells ceasing to operate as soon as possible.”

-California’s congressional delegation, including both Democratic senators, have introduced legislation to permanently ban new oil and gas drilling in federal waters off the coast of California, Oregon and Washington.
+California’s congressional delegation has introduced legislation to permanently ban new oil and gas drilling in federal waters off the coast of California, Oregon and Washington.

-The bill, which lawmakers hope to include in a multitrillion-dollar social and environmental package being pushed by Democrats, would not affect existing leases that have been issued to longstanding oil platforms that were built from the late 1960s to early 1990s.
+The bill, which Democrats hope to include in a multitrillion-dollar social and environmental package, would not affect existing leases issued to longstanding oil platforms that were built from the late 1960s to early 1990s.
 Many California oil platforms like Platform Elly, where the recent spill occurred, have reached or exceeded their expected lifespan.

 “As they age, these platforms become more and more fragile” and corroded from ocean water, said Deborah Sivas, professor of environmental law at Stanford Law School.